Recommendations

 Instructions:

-In a large bowl, wisk together, oil, lemon/vinegar, chili powder, salt and agave.
-Add kale and cucumbers.
-Toss to coat and serve chilled.
+• In a large bowl, whisk together, oil, lemon/vinegar, chili powder, salt, and agave.

-Diced mangos could also be added for additional flavor.
+• Diced mangos could also be added for additional flavor.

-Cooked pasta could be added to this to as a pasta salad variation.
+Cooked pasta could be added to this as a pasta salad variation.
 I like it both ways.

 Kale Chips